qbic-pipelines/stainwarpy/README.md

 - For most cases, it is recommended to register **H&E images onto multiplexed images** (H&E as moving image).
 - The **default similarity transformation** usually works well and stable, therefore recommended.
-- ⚠️Note: This package is under active development.
-Frequent updates may introduce breaking changes.
-Use new versions with caution.

 ## Installation